efnet-philosophy/BougyBot/README.md

 cp config/everything.json config/wonderbot.json
 ```

-Edit config/everything.json.
-Take a look at options.rb for what can be set.
+Edit config/wonderbot.json.
+Take a look at options.rb for what can be set (servers to connect to, etc).

 #### Database
 Create the database user (botuser) and database (botdb)